dmose/theband/README.md

 * Close the about:config tab

 * Check out <a href="http://redpuma.net/software/theband/" target="_blank">the demo site</a>

+* If recording doesn't appear to be working, review the [Rainbow README](https://github.com/mozilla/rainbow#readme).

 #### Release notes
 * The astute performer who "gets the band back together", will notice that the recordings of the instrumentalist and singer are currently out of sync; this is to due to a [known issue in Rainbow](https://github.com/mozilla/rainbow/issues#issue/5)